zephyrproject-rtos/zephyr/doc/reference/resource_management/index.rst

   in the off state.
 The service may also be in a transition to a given state.
 * The core operations are request (add a dependency) and release (remove a dependency).
+Supporting operations are reset (to clear an error state) and cancel (to reclaim client data from an in-progress transition).
 The service manages the state based on calls to functions that initiate these operations.
 * The service transitions from off to on when first client request is received.